zzuliys/daiyin/README_K4A.md

 ## Why use the Orbbec SDK K4A Wrapper

-The Orbbec SDK K4A Wrapper enables you to get the most out of your orbbec camera.
+The Wrapper enables you to get the most out of your orbbec camera.
 Features include:

 * Depth camera access
 * RGB camera access and control (e.g. exposure and white balance)